info201-grading-2022-wi/final-project-starter/docs/README.md

 1. `xxx`               is your GitHub username
 1. `index.htlm`        is the document you would like to view

-## IMPORTANT: Setting up your webserver
+## Note 2: IMPORTANT: Setting up your webserver
 1. You must make your repository *public*.
 To make it public: Go to your GitHub repository > Settings (top-right) > Change visibility (Danger Zone) > Make Public
 1. You must set the pages source to /docs.
 To do so: Got your GitHub repository > Pages (bottom-left) > Select "/docs" from the pulldown menu
 1. If you run into trouble, pleaes ask your TA or post on Teams - as usual, it is straigthforward once you know how but can be tricky to figure out the first time.

-## NOTE 2:  Clear and Concise Documentation
+## NOTE 3:  Clear and Concise Documentation
 * Please remember your audience (prospective employers, open source colleagues, TAs, Instructors).
 Therefore, aim for clarity and conciseness.
 * When done, be sure to delete these NOTE sections and the example CSV file (which are intended for you, of course, not your audience!)